 - The school may offer taster sessions or a phased entry into school life if that is requested or visit the pupil’s school and family as necessary.

-- In common with other schools Pitcheroak hold open days for pupils transferring between schools at the end of Key Stage 2.
+- In common with other schools in the Redditch area, Pitcheroak hold transition afternoons for pupils transferring between schools at the end of Key Stage 2.